ohiofi/game-design-curriculum/README.md

 A deterministic game is a strategy game with the following properties:
 - No random chance.
 There are no dice rolled, no cards drawn, no tiles pulled, etc.
 - No hidden information.
+Perfect information.
 There are no cards which are secret to some players, no surprises that will be revealed as the game progresses, and no screens behind which players hide their secrets.
 - No ties.
 The game should end in a finite amount of time, with one winner.

 Examples include Tic-tac-toe, Chess, Checkers, Go, Othello, Blokus, Dots and Boxes, Nim.

+Vocab:
 <dl>
 <dt>procedural generation</dt>
  <dd>automatically creating content based on pre-written instructions</dd>